Dame Line: A Walk from Trinity College to Guinness Storehouse

 From Trinity, as you walk along Dame Street, turn down any street on the right.

 You are now in Temple Bar.
-I'm going to be careful because I'm not a big fan of Temple Bar and I've written quite negatively about it.
-So let me say something positive.
+I'm not a big fan of super touristy Temple Bar.

 I'll Show You Dublin City.
 No Maps.
 No Stress.
 Lots of Stories